 So, to answer the basic question “is gold a good investment?”: If you’re following a modern portfolio theory, buying stocks and bonds, it may be advisable to put a small percentage of your portfolio in gold for a long timeframe.
 If you’re using it as a hedge against downside market moments and following the principles of rebalancing your portfolio at key times, keeping good quality investments, and not trying to time the market, then gold does have a place in the portfolio.

 You can take either position and still come out on top.
-It’s all about your risk tolerance.
+However, it’s vital to know your risk tolerance.
 Historically you will make more money in a 100% equity portfolio; however, if your risk tolerance doesn’t allow you to do that and you don’t want to place money in traditional bonds or other fixed-income positions, gold may be a good alternative.
-If you don’t know if gold should or should not be a part of your 2021 portfolio, feel free to contact us for questions.
+If you don’t know if gold should or should not be a part of your portfolio or need a reassessment of your investing risk, feel free to contact us for questions.